 Pandas are only native to Sichuan, Shaanxi, and Gansu provinces in Central China.
 Originally, they lived at lower levels in the mountains.
 But deforestation, farming, and people forced the Pandas to move higher up the mountain.

 Here are some things you probably did not know about Pandas:

-- The big, furry black and white panda that we know and love are the Giant Panda.
+- The big, furry black and white panda we know and love is the Giant Panda.
 In 1985, a second species was discovered, the Brown Panda.
-It is smaller but has the same markings as the Giant Panda, except they are brown.
+It is smaller but has the same markings as the Giant Panda, except brown.

 - There is also a Red Panda that is part of the same species.
 It is slightly larger than a domestic cat and has red markings similar to a raccoon.
 International Red Panda Day is celebrated on the third Saturday of every year.

-- Pandas do not hibernate; when winter arrives, they simply move down the mountain.
+- Pandas do not hibernate; they simply move down the mountain when winter arrives.
 The lower altitude is warmer.